Low Carb Gumbo Recipe, The Southern Twist on Soup

 - After removing the bones, add the thawed okra, diced tomatoes, and more water if needed.
-Bring to a boil, and then reduce heat to simmer for about 15 minutes.
+Bring the mixture to a boil, and then reduce the heat allowing it to simmer for about 15 minutes.

 - Add finally, add sausage and shrimp.

-- Let simmer until the shrimp are cooked and pink in color.
+- Let simmer until the shrimps are cooked and pink in color.

 - You can do a quick taste test to decide if you need to add more seasoning.